CompuTec/computec-docs/appengine_versioned_docs/version-3.0/administrators-guide/configuration-and-administration/background-processing.md

 **Job ID**: ManufacturingOrderChangeStatusByQuantityEventBusJob.
 This ID describes the specific job, which focuses on updating the status of manufacturing orders when certain quantity-based events occur.

 **Job Type**: Event.
 This indicates that the job is event-driven, meaning it is triggered when a certain event (in this case, an update to the MO) takes place.

-**Job Parameters**: This section is blank in the screenshot.
-Normally, if specific parameters are set, they would define how the job operates.
-These might include thresholds or particular conditions under which the job runs.

-**Job Schedule**: Not defined in this case, but if present, this would define the periodicity or timing of when the job executes (e.g., every hour, daily, or only when triggered by an event).

 ### Filters